 Eggs, hash browns, cheese, vegetables, and the meat of your choice cook overnight in this easy slow cooker breakfast casserole.

-I’m sitting on 6 dozen eggs at the moment.
-I’m not kidding you.
-My husband’s cousin has a chicken farm so during my recent visit I was gifted lots of eggs.
-This one recipe used an entire dozen and I have breakfast done for the week.
-This breakfast casserole has been a long time coming.
+This overnight breakfast casserole has been a long time coming.
 Over a month ago I took a poll via my social media pages to help build this slow cooker recipe.
 My followers voted for sausage over bacon, and to include both hash browns and cheese.
-Thank you everyone who voted!
+Thank you everyone who took the time to vote.

 What Type Of Meat To Use